ethersphere/enterprise.github.io/docs/fairdrive.md

 Fairdrive consists of these parts:

--   Fairdrive &gt; a dapp
+-   Fairdrive &gt; a dapp.

--   Fairdrive.js &gt; a lightweight javascript library enabling (d)apps to use Fairdrive Connect
+-   Fairdrive.js &gt; a lightweight javascript library enabling (d)apps to use Fairdrive Connect.

--   Fairdrive Engine &gt; a filesystem running on Swarm
+-   Fairdrive Engine &gt; a filesystem running on Swarm (this is Fairdrive stripped down of any UI, to enable fast development of own personal data storage solutions).

+Enterprises can provide their own solution based on Fairdrive Engine, or the other parts.

 ### Fairdrive features